-Instant Pot Hard Boiled Eggs are the best and easiest way to make hard-boiled eggs.
-Perfectly cooked eggs every single time!
+Instant Pot Hard Boiled Eggs are the best and easiest way to make hard boiled eggs.
+Perfectly cooked, easy peel eggs every single time!

 I have always struggled with making perfect hard boiled eggs until I got my Instant Pot.
-Instant Pot hard boiled eggs was one of the first recipes I made in it and instantly fell in love with the appliance.
+Instant Pot hard boiled eggs was one of the first Instant Pot recipes I made and instantly fell in love with the appliance.

-- Completely hands off method: Unlike with a stovetop method, you do not have to watch the eggs and set a timer.
+- Completely hands off method: You do not have to watch the eggs.
 You can walk away while eggs are cooking.

-- Any eggs work: You can use any egg size and cold straight from the refrigerator or warm from under the chicken.
+- Any eggs work: You can use any egg size, cold straight from the refrigerator or warm from under the chicken.

-The most common method for Instant Pot eggs is 5-5-5 which means:
+The most common method to make hard boiled eggs in Instant Pot is called “5-5-5 method” which means:

 - 5 minutes ice bath

-I would also add 5 minutes of coming to pressure at the beginning.
-Then perfect method for good hard boiled eggs is 5-5-5-5.
-So, in 20 minutes total you will have up to 16 beautiful boiled eggs with yellow yolks and no green rings!
+I would also add 5 minutes of Instant Pot coming to pressure at the beginning.
+Then the best method for perfect Instant Pot hard boiled eggs is 5-5-5-5.

 Instant Pot hard boiled eggs are the easiest eggs to peel in the whole entire world!